Shizuoka Weather in August

 Typhoon

-Shizuoka is more vulnerable to typhoons, with an average of 0.8 typhoons approaching here in August.
-Typhoons often result in heavy downpours and strong winds, but in more severe cases, there may be secondary disasters like floods and mudslides, eventually leading to traffic paralysis and the closure of scenic spots.
+Shizuoka is more vulnerable to typhoons, with an average of 0.8 typhoons approaching in August.
+Typhoons often result in heavy downpours and strong winds, and in more severe cases, there may be secondary disasters like floods and mudslides, eventually leading to traffic paralysis and the closure of scenic spots.
 Therefore, regularly check typhoon warnings and make a backup plan, if you’d like to visit Shizuoka in August 2026.Warm Sea Water

 3. Tatadohama Beach: As a venue for national surfing competition, all surfers can enjoy the joy of riding the waves.